15 Open-source Full-Text Search Engine Solutions for developers

 - Static websites support: Many static websites use flat-files approach like JSON or Markdown formatted files.
 Some libraries and frameworks are using

 - Mobile apps support

-Implementing Full-text search with static generated websites is a necessity especially when most of the static website generators don't include search as a primary functionality.
-Also, if you are using self-hosted Ghost blog system, you may want to include a full-text search yourself, mainly because Ghost does not offer built-in search.
+Implementing Full-text search with static generated websites is a necessity, especially when most of the static website generators don't include search as a primary functionality.
+Also, if you are using a self-hosted Ghost blog system, you may want to include a full-text search yourself, mainly because Ghost does not offer built-in search.